DataDog/hiring-engineers/answers.md

 ## Datadog Exercise

-The following write up is designed to familiarize the reader with [Datadog](http://datadog.com), an end-to-end monitoring and security platform for cloud applications.
-Topics covered include environment setup, collecting metrics, visualizing data, monitoring data, collecting APM (Application Performance Monitoring) data, and a creative use case.
+The following write up is designed to convey the exercise concepts to the reader.

 ## Environment Set Up
 To avoid OS or dependency issues, utilize [Vagrant](https://www.vagrantup.com/intro/getting-started/) to spin up a Ubuntu VM.
 Make sure to use minimum `v.
 16.04`.